Music Dept. Handbook

 Sophomore recitals are 20-minute programs (performance time), and must demonstrate an acceptable level of technical and musical competence.
 All music majors present a sophomore recital.
-Music faculty evaluates the performance, as well as the student’s course work and ensemble involvement.
+Following the recital music faculty evaluate the performance, as well as the student’s course work and ensemble involvement.
 Passing this recital is necessary for continuance in the music major.
 Music minors present a similar recital, but this may occur anytime before graduation.
 All sophomore recitals or music minor recitals must demonstrate historical (must have at least 2-3 historical time periods), technical, and expressive variety.

 Junior recitals are 30-minute programs (performance time) for those students whose performance level is particularly high, and who may be planning to pursue graduate study in the area of performance or composition.
 These recitals must demonstrate a high level of musical and technical competency.
 This recital is part of the performance endorsement of the music department.
 Music faculty evaluates the performance level of this recital.
 Passing this recital is necessary in order to receive the performance or composition endorsement.
 This is not a required recital for a music degree, and students must apply for permission to present a junior recital.
 Junior recital programs may include one major work (such as a complete concerto) or several contrasting works.